tizhproger/spamfilter/README.md

 - Prediction, probabilities, evaluation, saving/loading
 - Supports CUDA (if available) for processing

-All datasets used for training the prepaired models, are listed in folder "datasets".
+All datasets used for training the prepaired models, are listed in folder `datasets`.
 In the sections below you will find brief descriptions of them, as well as their preparation code and comparison of models.

 ## Installation